Table of Contents

 Physics

-Both Stride and Godot offer comprehensive physics engines, but their approach to handling collisions and physics-based interactions differ.
-Below is a comparison of their features and functionalities.
+Both Stride and Godot offer comprehensive physics engines, but their approaches to handling collisions and physics-based interactions differ.
+Below is a comparison of their features and functionality.

 Stride